Batman: Arkham Origins (mobile)

 Batman: Arkham Origins (also known as Batman: Arkham Origins Mobile) was a free-to-play fighting video game developed by NetherRealm Studios and published by Warner Bros.
 Interactive Entertainment.
 Based on the DC Comics superhero Batman, it is a spin-off to the 2013 video game Batman: Arkham Origins, and is part of the Batman: Arkham series.
 Similarly to Arkham City Lockdown, the game was made to tie-in with its console and PC counterpart, but unlike its predecessor, which featured an original storyline, it follows the same premise as the main versions of Arkham Origins.

 The game was released for the iOS mobile operating system on October 16, 2013 and for Android on July 25, 2014.
 It received mixed reviews from critics, who noted its lack of depth and freemium structure that encouraged the purchase of microtransactions.
-On the Google Play store, the game has surpassed 5 million downloads.
+On the Google Play store, the game surpassed five million downloads.
 Arkham Origins Mobile received its last update on April 21, 2014, and as of 2021, is no longer available for download.